PhoebeY05/Blackjack-Score-Calculator/README.md

 ## Disclaimer
 This app is very messy & unstructured as it is training code for me to self-learn react native
-### To improve in future:
+### ~~To improve in future~~ Improved:
-- [ ] Redundant code: Chose to copy some elements instead of using conditional rendering which could lead to other problems (e.g. Customise Screen is mostly a copy of Score Screen)
+- [x] Redundant code: Chose to copy some elements instead of using conditional rendering which could lead to other problems (e.g. Customise Screen is mostly a copy of Score Screen)
-- [ ] Repeated functionalities: Bypass constraints of use cases so less modification is necessary (e.g. returnUpdated & updateElement)
+- [x] Repeated functionalities: Bypass constraints of use cases so less modification is necessary (e.g. returnUpdated & updateElement)
-- [ ] Case-specific components: Can be generalised but might cause other errors(e.g. all the Popups in Popup.js)
+- [x] Case-specific components: Can be generalised but might cause other errors(e.g. PopupU in Popup.js)
-- [ ] Minor errors that do not affect usage: Easy to fix but did not want to risk further complications (e.g. value is a number in TextInput)
+- [x] Minor errors that do not affect usage: Easy to fix but did not want to risk further complications (e.g. value is a number in TextInput)
-- [ ] Lack of comments & incoherent variable naming: Focus was on making a workable app so readability was compromised(e.g. li, setLi, n)
+- [x] Lack of comments & incoherent variable naming: Focus was on making a workable app so readability was compromised(e.g. li, setLi, n)

 ### Uncertainty
 - Basic score patterns have been tested but some extreme cases may not be calculated correctly
 - Styling optimised for iPhone 15 Plus so components might be distorted in some other models
+- Might still have minor errors I didn't encounter

 ## What does this app do?
 1. Calculates scores based on each player's card combo